 IAP2 Spectrum of public participation

 The IAP2 Spectrum outlines five hierarchies of public engagement grounded on the goals of the engagement process.
-It shows the empirical action that decision makers ought to take in order to fulfil the goals.
-Moreover, the Spectrum helps decision makers to define the role of the public in the engagement process and decide how much influence of the public on the decisions is allowed.
+It shows the empirical action that decision-makers ought to take in order to fulfill the goals.
+Moreover, the Spectrum helps decision-makers to define the role of the public in the engagement process and decide how much influence the public has on the decisions is allowed.
 Similar to Arnstein’s Ladder of Citizen Participation, it allows the citizens to decide and also places the full managerial power to the citizens in the highest degree of participation.
 As a result, it soon becomes an international standard for public participation.

 1 Arnstein, S. R. (1969).
 A ladder of citizen participation.
 Journal of the American Institute of planners, 35(4), 216-224.

 2 International Association for Public Participation (IAP2).
 (2018).
 IAP2 Spectrum of public participation.
 Retrieved from https://cdn.ymaws.com/www.iap2.org/resource/resmgr/pillars/Spectrum_8.5x11_Print.pdf